wp-plugins/funcaptcha/readme.txt

 == Description ==

 Spammers abuse your site, but users hate typing out twisty letters or ad phrases.
 Automated spam filters make mistakes and require constant checking.
 FunCaptcha presents a mini-game that blocks the bots while giving your users a few moments of fun.
-It's a real security solution, hardened by experts and automatically updated to provide the best protection.
+It's a real security solution, ..hardened by experts and automatically updated to provide the best protection.
+Try [a demo](https://swipeads.co/) on our site!

 Users complete these little games faster than other CAPTCHAs, with fewer frustrating failures and no typing.
 They work on all browsers and mobile devices, using HTML5 with a fallback to Flash.
 Visually impaired users can complete an audio challenge.